BlackSound1/redis-clone/README.md

 Creates a `.aof` file with RESP strings.
 Every once in a while, grabs all `SET` strings and appends them to the file.

 To restore data, it takes all RESP strings from the file, parses them, and reruns all `SET` commands.

+## Notes

+`BGSAVE` uses `COW (Copy-On-Write)` in the actual Redis implementation.
+This uses an OS-provided memory optimization algorithm.
+This isn't quite possible in Go, because Go is garbage collected.
+So true background saving is not supported.